 \subsubsection{Results}

 \autoref{table:graph classification performance} shows the results of all methods.
-GMAE show state-of-the-art performance by outperforming other methods on 5 of the 7 datasets.
-This suggests that, without fine-tuning, GMAE also works very well when used in the vanilla self-supervised representation scenario.
+The boldfaced ones are the best, and the underlined ones are the second.
+GMAE shows state-of-the-art performance by outperforming other methods on 5 of the 7 datasets.
 We can further observe that, among the 6 baseline methods, graph contrastive learning methods (InfoGraph and GraphCL) achieve the best performance.
-The self-supervised Graphormer also performs good but is a little bit worse than InfoGraph and GraphCL.
+The self-supervised Graphormer also performs well but is a little bit worse than InfoGraph and GraphCL.
 Instead, our GMAE outperforms InfoGraph and GraphCL on 5 of the 7 datasets.
-This suggests that our GMAE framework can effectively boost the performance of self-supervised graph transformers.
+This suggests that our GMAE framework can effectively boost the performance of graph transformers in the self-supervised graph classification scenario.